-Prerequisite: Feminist & Gender Studies 110 or Race, Ethnicity, & Migration 185.
+Prerequisite: Feminist & Gender Studies 110 or Race, Ethnicity, and Migration 185.

 |Term||Block||Title||Instructor||Location||Student Limit/ Available||Updated|